diegoevangelisti/sussol-tasks/readme.md

 Task 1 main functions are tested using Jest.

 ## Setup
-To run this app [nodejs](https://nodejs.org/en/download/) should be installed.
+To run this app [nodejs](https://nodejs.org/en/download/) must be installed.
 Then run these commands in your terminal:

 #### Clone the repository